borisbaldassari/alambic/doc/pages_md/02_Plugins/01_Pre/PmdAnalysis.md

 # PMD Analysis and Configuration

+# Purpose

-This plugin summarises the output of a PMD run, provides hints to better understand and user it, and defines a pragmatic strategy to fix violations in an efficient way.
+This plugin summarises the output of a PMD run, provides hints to better understand and use it, and defines a pragmatic strategy to fix violations in an efficient way.
 It also provides guidance on how to configure PMD and select rules for a better, more focused analysis.
+More precisely, this document:

+* Lists the rulesets used, with the associated number and priority of violations.
+It help users understand the scope of the different rulesets they use.
+* Proposes to remove from the configuration a list of rules that have a huge number of violations associated with a low priority.
+Such rules are useless, because the project does not have the maturity to tackle it yet, and it clutters the results.
+Not to speak about the despair it induces in teams.
+* Proposes steps for continuous improvement, once the former has been addressed.

+Note on rules: There should be a rules directory where the plugin is, with the definition of the PMD rulesets to be analysed.
+You can extract them from the PMD jars (e.g. lib/pmd-java-5.2.3/rulesets/java*.xml) to match the version of PMD you are using.

 Please note that this plugin only reads the XML configuration and output files of a PMD run.
 One has to execute it on a regular basis &em; ideally in a continuous integration job &em; and provide the XML files URLs to the plugin.

 -----